 Suggested Strategies for Gaining Acceptance in the Schools

-Visit with interested teachers on a one-to-one basis.
+- Visit with interested teachers on a one-on-one basis.

-Use special events like career fairs, African or Hispanic heritage month, or reading events as a way to get into a new school to introduce the program.
+- Use special events like career fairs, African or Hispanic heritage month, or reading events to get into a new school to introduce the program.
 STEM- or science-fair-type events are also good options.

-- Share previous School Enrichment successes (either your own or those of other Extension agents).
+- Share previous School Enrichment successes (either your own or those of other UF/IFAS Extension agents).

 Scheduling School Enrichment Programs

 Scheduling School Enrichment programs can be handled in a variety of ways.
-Larger schools may have an office (volunteer services) to coordinate schedules for/with you.
+Larger schools may have an office (volunteer services) to coordinate schedules for or with you.
 With smaller schools, make the schedule arrangements with individual teachers.

 Consider the following when scheduling programs:

-Will schools be charged for School Enrichment programs?
+- Will schools be charged for School Enrichment programs?
 In many cases, the programs can be offered without cost or at-cost to schools.
 Schools may wish to purchase individual student manuals, but 4-H staff should provide leader/teacher guides.
-Most materials for the delivery of School Enrichment programs can be loaned to teachers, volunteers, or instructors and those materials can then be reused.
+Most materials for the delivery of School Enrichment programs can be loaned to teachers, volunteers, or instructors, and those materials can then be reused.
 However, some items are consumables and will need to be replaced.
 Be sure to budget time for the return and replenishment process.

 - Develop an appropriate orientation and training plan.
-Face-to-face meetings are preferable; however, other modes, such as phone conferencing or other distance education platforms, may be necessary.
+Face-to-face meetings are preferable.
+However, other modes, such as phone conferencing or other distance education platforms, may be necessary.
 Videos may also be developed to support training.

 4-H School Enrichment Curricula Resources

-Florida's foundation for School Enrichment is usually a subject-matter driven curricula focused on knowledge and skills not addressed by typical school curricula.
+Florida’s foundation for School Enrichment is usually a subject-matter-driven curricula focused on knowledge and skills not addressed by typical school curricula.
 Curricula packages are usually designed for either a particular subject area or as a cross-curricula approach for a particular grade range.
-Any 4-H "project" or curriculum package can be used in a school setting; however, specific curricula have been designed to be used for this delivery system.
+Any 4-H “project” or curriculum package can be used in a school setting; however, specific curricula have been designed to be used for this delivery system.
 The two most popular projects are 4-H Embryology and Florida 4-H Public Speaking powered by Florida Power and Light.

 Involving School Enrichment Members in a County 4-H Program

 School enrichment programs do not have to end in a classroom.
-At some point during the 4-H School Enrichment experi- ence, encourage the participants to continue their 4-H experience by joining an existing 4-H club or to recruit a parent to start their own 4-H club, or invite them to participate in other programs outside of class, such as the fair.
+At some point during the 4-H School Enrichment experience, encourage the participants to continue their 4-H experience by joining an existing 4-H club, recruit a parent to start their own 4-H club, or invite them to participate in other programs outside of class, such as the fair.
 Share a listing of the current 4-H clubs open to membership, the steps involved in joining one, or how to become a club volunteer.